How to Start a Travel Blog

 Because that information can be publicly viewed, you are more susceptible to spam phone calls and emails.
 When you sign up for domain privacy, the hosting company you go through will be the one that receives those types of calls and emails.
 However, that is part of their job.
 They know how to effectively deal with online marketers and spam.

 Once you have found a hosting site that you have researched and decided will fit your needs, you can sign up.
-Before you do, make sure that your desired domain is actually available.
+Before you do, be sure that your desired domain is actually available.
 It is also crucial that you double, maybe even triple check the spelling before you officially submit it.

 Once you have your name and your hosting situation figured out, the next step is integrating WordPress.
 This is a type of content management system (CMS).
 A content management system is a type of software application.
 It is used to manage, create, and modify digital content.